joelundy98/Data_Logger/README.md

-# FSAE
+# Data_Logger
-A few projects of mine that are for the Kennesaw Motorsports FSAE competition team.
+A data acquisition device for FSAE Kennesaw Motorsports.